support shared vgpu, eg: nvidia GRID

 constness of test method.
 Get rid of unneeded methods

-#2 Updated by 海涛 肖 over 5 years ago
+#2 Updated by 海涛 肖 about 6 years ago

 Now a days, physical servers are coming up with graphic cards that have multiple GPUs, VMs running on cloud can leverage the high computation power of GPU to meet high graphics processing requirements like Auto-CAD, Photoshop etc. Also, there are cards in market which supports sharing of a GPU cards among multiple VMs by creating vGPUs for each VM, e.g. NVIDIA has introduced vGPU capable cards GRID K1 and K2 which allow multiple vGPUs on a single physical GPU.